patuellimalagola/patuellimalagola.github.io/goals.md

 ref: projects
 ---

 We have loads of ideas about the future of our business!
-A few a listed here.
+A few are listed here.
 You may [contact us](/contact) if you are interested in learning more about any of these projects.

 We would like to ..